guettli/intranets/README.md

 The acronyms JS, CI, HTML, CSS, AFAIK have all one thing in common: If you search for it with your favorite search engine, then you will find an explanation.

-This means there is no need to create a wiki page for it-
+This means there is no need to create a wiki page for it.

 Example: CI means [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration).

-But if you create a page about CI, then start with the introduction.
+But it makes sense to explain the particular way your company does the CI.
+If you create a page about CI, then start with the introduction.
 Even if you think "everybody knows this".
 Maybe everybody in the engineering department knows it.
 But a person without software development knowledge should understand what it is about.
 It is ok to just copy+paste this from the Wikipedia and create a link from your page to the source.

 After the introduction explain your particular set-up.
 Add the URL where you can access the system (or systems) and add [#contact-channel](#contact-channel) where new users can ask questions.